steven-ossorio/SocialBook/README.md

 ### Custom Authentication
 <!-- Explanation on top -->
 <!-- ![Socialbook Login](docs/auth.gif) -->
-Most users when using a social media platform expects the company to maintain a high level of optional privacy and security.
-In order to make sure the security portion meets customer standards, BCrypt gem was used.
-The gems makes sure what gets saved is a hash version of the password instead of the password itself.
+Most users when using a social media platform expect the company to maintain a high level of optional privacy and security.
+In order to make sure the security portion meets customer standards, I used BCrypt gem.
+The gem makes sure what gets saved is a hash version of the password instead of the password itself.

 Error handling was implemented in order to convey to the user what he/she is missing.
-The process happens once a person clicks on Login/Create Account button.
-If a validation fails, the backend will send up errors where we store within the Errors slice of state under it's appropriate key (session for this case).
-Depending on the type of error, we can allocate them in the right location.
+The process happens once a person clicks on Login/Create Account button. -If a validation fails, the backend will send up errors where we store within the Errors slice of state under it's appropriate key (session for this case).- Depending on the type of error, we can allocate them in the right location.

 <!--
 Authentication is an important feature for any social media site.
 In order to maintain security, the use of Bcrypt gem on the backend was implemented which job is to create a session token which is used to login and logout a user.
 Error handling is another key feature which tells a user what he/she may be missing due to model validation in regards to forms.
 Both can be seen for Login/Signup where errors are fired when a user doesn't fill in the required fields.
 This cycle fire from the backend and retains in the error slice of state under appropriate key such as session in this case.   -->